DoSomething/aurora/README.md

 Most steps you would take when manually testing your code can be automated, which makes it easier for yourself & others to review your code and ensures we don't accidentally break something later on!

+### Security Vulnerabilities
+We take security very seriously.
+Any vulnerabilities in Aurora should be reported to [security@dosomething.org](mailto:security@dosomething.org), and will be promptly addressed.
+Thank you for taking the time to responsibly disclose any issues you find.

 ### License
 &copy;2016 DoSomething.org.
 Aurora is free software, and may be redistributed under the terms specified